 Most RVers will store their dirty clothes in a soft sided laundry bag and often times keep it in their RV shower.
 I recommend that you purchase one with a strap.

 Obviously, you need to take it out when you are showering, but it’s a great place to store your dirty clothes.
 If you have the ability to hang it from a pole in your shower or even on your cabinet door, then I highly recommend it so that the bottom of the laundry bag does not get wet when you set it back inside the shower after your done.

 Or you could get a collapsible laundry basket like this one.

 If you wear make-up, then you may want to invest in a travel make-up organizer like this one.
 I love how small and compact it is so that you could even fit it in your mirrored medicine cabinet (if you have one) in your RV.

 Sometimes things shift and move around in an RV medicine cabinet on travel days.
-If you’re looking for a simple storage solution, then you could purchase something as simple as this plastic organizer that fits well in medicine cabinets.
+If you’re looking for additional storage space in your bathroom cabinet, then this plastic organizer fits well in medicine cabinets.

 There are many sizes to choose from, so if it’s just you in your RV travel experience then you can probably get by with a mini-first aid kit.
 However, as a family of 6 we also keep a large one on hand and as we go through bandaids we refill the first aid kit.